NeelBhatt/Docs-1/aspnet/aspnetcore/fundamentals/startup.md

 ---
 uid: fundamentals/startup
 ---
+>[!WARNING]
-Warning: This page documents version 1.0.0-rc1 and has not yet been updated for version 1.0.0
+> This page documents version 1.0.0-rc1 and has not yet been updated for version 1.0.0

 <a name=application-startup></a>